forever201406/gitskills/README.md

 # gitskills# test
-# createing a new branch is quick
+# createing a new branch is quick AND simple